-Sr. No. Key Audit Matter Audito or's Response 3.
-Inventory of raw / cured coffee beans ("green coffee beans"), tea and pepper (Valuation) - Tata Coffee Limited - Finished goods inventory are valued at lower of cost and net realizable value (estimated selling price less The F Audit Principal Auditors have used the work of Component estimated cost to sell).
-Considering that there is always a volatility in the selling price of green coffee beans, tea and pepper, which is dependent upon various market conditions and the possible impact of COVID-19, determination of the net realizable value for green coffee beans, tea and pepper involves significant management judgement and therefore ) • 1 respect to the net realisable value: Obtained an understanding of the determination of the net realizable values of green coffee beans, tea and pepper and assessed and tested the reasonableness of the significant udgements applied by the management. has been considered as a key audit matter.
-The total value of finished goods (commodities) as at 31 March, 2021 is Rs.114.76 crore. • [ Evaluated the design of internal controls relating to the valuation of green coffee beans, tea and pepper and also ested the operating effectiveness of the aforesaid controls.
-To assess the reasonableness of the net realisable value that was estimated and considered by the management: ( With respect to the committed stock of green coffee beans for which the Company has entered into contracts with the respective customers, on a sample basis, compared the net realisable value with the rates as per the said contracts; ( With respect to the uncommitted stock of green coffee beans, obtained the market information relating to coffee prices and assessed the reasonableness of the adjustments that were made to such market prices to estimate the net realisable value; ( With respect to the uncommitted stock of tea and pepper, obtained the latest realization rates / market information relating to prices and assessed the reasonableness of the adjustments that were made to such market prices to estimate the net realisable value; ( Verified the publicly available market information to assess if there has been significant decrease in the rates subsequent to the year end. l t Compared the actual costs incurred to sell based on the atest sale transactions to assess the reasonableness of the cost to sell that was estimated and considered by the management.
-1 Compared the cost of the finished goods with the estimated net realisable value and checked if the finished goods were recorded at net realisable value where the cost was higher than the net realisable value.
-9 Tested the appropriateness of the disclosure in the financial statements in accordance with the applicable financial reporting framework.
+).
+Key Audit Matter Audi Auditor's Response ).
+Inventory of raw / cured coffee beans ("green coffee beans"), tea and pepper (Valuation) - Tata Coffee This The Audi perfo With matter is in respect of the Tata Coffee Limited component Principal Auditors have used the work of Component tors.
+The Component Auditor has reported that they have borned the following procedures: respect to the net realisable value: Obtained an understanding of the determination of the net realizable values of green coffee beans, tea and pepper and assessed and tested the reasonableness of the significant judgements applied by the management.
+Evaluated the design of internal controls relating to the valuation of green coffee beans, tea and pepper and also tested the operating effectiveness of the aforesaid controls.
+To assess the reasonableness of the net realisable value that was estimated and considered by the management: With respect to the committed stock of green coffee beans for which the Company has entered into contracts with the respective customers, on a sample basis, compared the net realisable value with the rates as per the said contracts; With respect to the uncommitted stock of green coffee beans, obtained the market information relating to coffee prices and assessed the reasonableness of the adjustments that were made to such market prices to estimate the net realisable value; With respect to the uncommitted stock of tea and pepper, obtained the latest realization rates / market information relating to prices and assessed the reasonableness of the adjustments that were made to such market prices to estimate the net realisable value Verified the publicly available market information to assess if there has been significant decrease in the rates subsequent to the year end. • Compared the actual costs incurred to sell based on the • Compared the cost of the finished goods with the estimated net realisable value and checked if the finished goods were recorded at net realisable value where the cost was higher than the net realisable value. • Tested the appropriateness of the disclosure in the financia statements in accordance with the applicable financia reporting framework.